Leonensia: Allied Occupation, 1945–1949

 On 10 October 1945, the Allied Control Council disbanded all suborganisations of the NSDAP by decree (Kontrollratsgesetz Nr.
 2).
 The Kameradschaft Achim von Armin, being itself a suborganisation of the National Socialist German Student's League, was subsequently disbanded.
 Leonensia's association of senior members was unaffected by the decree.
 US military seized the fraternity house and used it as an officer's mess.
 On 16 June 1948 Leonensia managed to host a tableround celebrating the fraternity's 77th anniversary.

 Federal Republic of Germany, 1949–today

 By June 1949, Heidelberg University returned the fraternity house to Leonensia.
 One year later, Leonensia already had ten active student members.

 In July 1958, the convention of the senior member's association decided to abandon the principle of compulsory satisfaction which Leonensia had adopted 80 years earlier.
 Since then, members may choose whether they want to practice academic fencing.

-Until 1968, it was custom for charges to sport a Wichs on highly official occasions.
+Until 1968, it was custom for charges to sport a Wichs (ceremonial uniform) on highly official occasions.
 This custom was abandoned by the younger generation when a memorial plaque, paying tribut to Leonensia's casualties of World War II, was to be inaugurated at the fraternity house.